inesc-id/S-Audit/README.md

 the entities involved
 -- cloud, user and auditor --
 need to follow the *S-Audit interaction protocol* described herein.
-The protocol is divided into four tasks: setup (Section \ref{subsecSetup}), store data (Section \ref{subsecStoreData}), request and verify integrity proof (Section \ref{reqverproofs}), and generate integrity proof (Section \ref{genproofs}).
+The protocol is divided into four tasks: setup, store data, request and verify integrity proof, and generate integrity proof.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Auditors use the \textit{Pairing Generator} component to generate the setup parameters for pairing-based cryptography.
+Auditors use the Pairing Generator component to generate the setup parameters for pairing-based cryptography.
-Users utilize the \textit{Key Generator} component to generate their asymmetric secret/public key pair and signature parameter ($w$); and use the \textit{Signature Generator} component to sign their data.
+Users utilize the Key Generator component to generate their asymmetric secret/public key pair and signature parameter *w*; and use the *Signature Generator* component to sign their data.
-Both these entities use the \textit{Random Generator} component to generate random numbers belonging to any field of their choosing ($Z_p$, $G$ or $G_T$).
+Both these entities use the \textit{Random Generator} component to generate random numbers belonging to any field of their choosing (Z_p, G or G_T).

-Clouds run the \textit{Proof Generator} component to generate integrity proofs.
+Clouds run the Proof Generator component to generate integrity proofs.
-Auditors use the \textit{Proof Verifier} component to verify the proofs obtained from the cloud.
+Auditors use the Proof Verifier component to verify the proofs obtained from the cloud.

 ![S-Audit entities and components](doc/img/Entities-components-1.png)